Outpatient Knee Replacement

 Total knee replacement is considered one of the most successful operations ever invented and is now performed over 600,000 times annually in the US.
 It can offer substantial pain relief and functional improvement for patients suffering from knee arthritis.

 Numerous advancements in the care for patients undergoing partial or total knee replacement have made it possible to dramatically shorten the length of stay and, for selected patient, to safely offer knee replacement as an out-patient surgery.
 Out-patient knee replacement can offer significant benefits for the patient.
 By avoiding the hospital stay, the patient minimizes the hospital-acquired infection risk, mobilizes quickly in the familiarity of their own home and typically sees a dramatic cost savings.
+Learn more about Outpatient Knee Replacement through Dr. Melvin's recent peer reviewed article

 - Faster recovery